elkhateb-22/ALL_IN_ONE_Web_Hacking/Bug_Bounty_Reports/README.md

 # Vulnerability Reports

-This repository contains documented findings and reports related to various security vulnerabilities.
+This repository contains documented findings and reports .
 Below is a summary of the vulnerabilities covered:

 | Vulnerability Name                           | Description                                                                                                                                   |
 | -------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------- |